 To make application for Erasmus+ funding for this course or any of our other in-service training courses for teachers please visit your National Agency website for full information on the application process.

-Alpha College has a staff of highly qualified, experienced and motivated teacher trainers who are also practising teachers of English, experienced in using up-to-date methods with learners at all levels of language learning.
-In addition Alpha College has been providing in-service training courses for teachers from overseas for the last 18 years.
+Twin English Centre Dublin has a staff of highly qualified, experienced and motivated teacher trainers who are also practising teachers of English, experienced in using up-to-date methods with learners at all levels of language learning.
+In addition Twin Dublin has been providing in-service training courses for teachers from overseas for the last 18 years.

 Twin Dublin is a full member of EAQUALS (Evaluation and Accreditation of Quality Language Schools).
 As a result of the most recent 2-day EAQUALS inspection the Inspectors identified points of excellence in the following categories: